FlexiGIS/FlexiGIS/doc/source/installations.rst

-To use the FlexiGIS spatial-temporal platform (Module I and II, see :ref:`FlexiGIS Components`) download the FlexiGIS code and data folder as a zip file or clone the repository from the FlexiGIS GitHub repo.
+To use the FlexiGIS spatial-temporal platform (Module I and II, see :ref:`FlexiGIS Components`) download the FlexiGIS code and data folder as a zip file or clone the repository from the FlexiGIS GitHub repository.
 After downloading the FlexiGIS code, unzip the folder FlexiGIS in the location of your choice.
 The file structure of the FlexiGIS folder is as follows: